marianburdianov/Shop-management/README.md

 After successful execution run the application from terminal:

 **mvn spring-boot:run**

-### How to set up and run CI/CD pipeline using in Jenkins

-Open a web browser and navigate to localhost:8080.

-Click New Item on the left.

-Create a multibranch pipeline job.

-Configure and execute a pipeline job.

 ### How to pull image from Docker registry and run using Docker Compose